KasiaBadgerResearch/Final_16_Belarus/README.md

-# How has the relationship between female and male per capita consumption evolved in Belarus between 2000 and 2020?
+# How has the relationship between female and male per capita alcohol consumption evolved in Belarus between 2000 and 2020?

 ## Abstract